sambacha/zuul-zuul/doc/source/discussion/github-checks-api.rst

   Github emits a webhook event with type ``check_run`` and action ``rerequested`` for the specific check run.

-Zuul will handle all events except for the `Re-run all checks` event as this is not suitable for the Zuul workflow as it doesn't make sense to trigger all pipelines to run simultaniously.
+Zuul will handle all events except for the `Re-run all checks` event;

-The drawback here is, that we are not able to customize those events in Github.
+it does not make sense in the Zuul model to trigger all pipelines to run simultaneously.

-Github will always say "You have successfully requested ..." although we aren't listening to the event at all.
+These events are unable to be customized in Github.
+Github will always report "You have successfully requested ..." despite nothing listening to the event.
 Therefore, it might be a solution to handle the `Re-run all checks` event in Zuul similar to `Re-run failed checks` just to not do anything while Github makes the user believe an action was really triggered.

 File comments (annotations)